tomas-fryza/avr-course/Docs/HOWTO_linux.md

     sudo tar -xzvf avr8-gnu-toolchain-3.6.2.1759-linux.any.x86_64.tar.gz -C /opt/
     ```

-5. Download and extract [this template](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer and use it to start your own repository.
+5. Download and extract `Examples` folder from [this repository](https://github.com/tomas-fryza/Digital-electronics-2/archive/master.zip) to local computer.

-6. Start Visual Studio Code source code editor, open template folder, and in `Examples/firmware.in` file enable and/or modify Linux parameters according to your local settings:
+6. Start Visual Studio Code source code editor, open examples folder, and in `Examples/firmware.in` file enable and/or modify Linux parameters according to your local settings:

     ```Makefile
     ## Linux